mejanros/s2Pred/README.md

 the main goal was:

-- Creation of a Bot for telegram to help managers and CFO check, from wherever they are, the sales value for each store.
+- Creation of a Bot for telegram to help managers and CFO check, from wherever they are, the sales value for each store - upcoming.

-- Data analysis, which is validated and disproved hypotheses about characteristics of the profile of stores that sell more so can help the business and marketing teams to assertively customize decision making
+- Data analysis, which is validated or not some hypotheses about characteristics of stores that sell more so can help the business and marketing teams to assertively customize decision making
 ### Code and Resources Used
 **Python Version:** 3.7
 **Packages:** Pandas, Numpy, Sklearn, Matplotlib, Seaborn, Flask, Pickle, Reflection.